Documentation - Modest Toolset

 }

-In this example, the paths to dot as well as the CPLEX, Gurobi, and Mosek LP solver libraries are specified explicitly, while mcsta is instructed to try to automatically find the COPT and HiGHS LP solver libraries (or the user does not plan to use them).
+In this example, the paths to dot as well as the CPLEX, Gurobi, and Mosek LP solver libraries are specified explicitly, while mcsta is instructed to try to automatically find the COPT LP solver library (or the user does not plan to use it).